KannonZenetism/zenetism-field-physics/zenetism/MP06-decoding-and-emergence-ch12-15.md

 nor as a linear unfolding
 from a solitary moment of creation.

-Instead, it presents a **multiversal field** —
+Instead, it presents a **multiversal model** —
 a **dynamic horizon** of possible expression,
 emerging not from chronology,
 but from **resonance**.

-Where multiple world-expressions arise,
+Where multiple world-expressions are actualized,
 they may be understood as pulsing —
 breathing universes into form,
 then gathering them again into **stillness**.